This page is sponsored by:

 biography

-Born in Tucson, Arizona, in June 1934, Sally Todd was a stunningly attractive and athletic child.
+Born in Tucson, Arizona, on June 7, 1934, Sally Todd was a stunningly attractive and athletic child.
 With encouragement from her mother, Todd entered the 1952 "Miss Tucson Beauty Contest" and won first prize, which was a trip to Hollywood and a screen test for 20th Century-Fox Studios.
 Studio executives liked her test so much that they offered her a contract.
 Barely 18 years old and having just graduated from high school, Todd took her mother to California with her.

 Sally Todd began her acting career playing smaller parts in films and television; among the television shows in which she appeared are Love that Bob, Dobie Gillis, The Untouchables, Dragnet, and Gunsmoke.
 However, she's best remembered for her cult-classic movies, such as The Unearthly (1957; with Allison Hayes, John Carradine, and Tor Johnson), Frankenstein's Daughter (1958; with John Ashley), and Viking Women and the Sea Serpent (1958; with Susan Cabot and Gary Conway).
 Both Viking Women and the Sea Serpent and The Unearthly aired on Mystery Science Theater 3000.
 Todd took roles in these films "until something better comes along."